yesodweb/yesodweb.com-content/blog/2014/07/rfc-new-data-conduit-process.md

     return ()
 ```

 Thus the motivation for fixing the problem in Data.Conduit.Process.
+Thanks go
+to Michael Sloan for discovering the severity of this race condition.
+In fact,
+the bug he ran into, combined with a separate process-conduit bug I ran up
+against, were the impetus for me getting this library written now.

 For the lazy, here's a copy of the content from School of Haskell: